 Tag Archives: Crescent GA

 This house likely dates to the 1870s, but that is just a guess; it could be 1850s.
 Bobbie Spikes identified it as her grandparents’ home when I first published the images in 2012.
-Teresa LaRoche Riley, whose father grew up here as well, recently shared a photo of the house on Facebook and that gave me the encouragement I needed to consolidate all my photos into one post.
+Teresa LaRoche Riley, whose father grew up here as well, recently shared a photo of the house on Facebook.
 It is likely beyond repair, but it’s a wonderful remnant of a lost generation in Coastal Georgia.